boonhowchew/clinical-research-guide/part-5-AI-copilot.md

 ## Phase 3: Data Collection and Analysis

 ### **3.1 & 3.2: Planning Data Collection and Analysis**
+With our objectives defined and measurement tools selected, we now move to the operational core of the study.
+This section focuses on creating a precise plan for how to collect the data and how to perform the initial descriptive analysis required to answer your primary objective.

-*   **Objective:** To create a comprehensive plan for data collection, piloting, and analysis.
+*   **Objective:** To create a comprehensive plan for data collection, piloting, and the descriptive analysis needed to address the study's primary objective.
 *   **AI's Role:** A detail-oriented data manager and biostatistician.

 ***Initial Prompt for this Phase:***
 "*Act as an experienced data manager and biostatistician.
-Draft a data collection and analysis plan.*
+I need to create a plan for data collection and the initial descriptive analysis.
+Here is the context from my previous planning steps:*

+*   ***Primary Objective:** `[Paste your primary objective from Section 1.5. e.g., To determine the prevalence of low digital health literacy among elderly patients with type 2 diabetes.]`*
+*   ***Selected Measurement Tool(s):** `[List the specific questionnaires you chose in Section 2.3. e.g., The eHEALS questionnaire and a custom demographic survey.]`*

+*Based on this, draft the following plans:*

-1.  ***Data Collection Protocol:** Outline the step-by-step process for collecting data from participants, from approach to consent to questionnaire administration.*
+1.  ***Data Collection Protocol:** Outline the step-by-step process for collecting data using the specified tools, from approaching the participant to obtaining consent and administering the questionnaires.*
-2.  ***Piloting Plan:** Describe the steps for piloting the questionnaire with a small sample (e.g., 10-15 participants) and what feedback to collect.*
+2.  ***Piloting Plan:** Describe the steps for piloting the questionnaire(s) with a small sample (e.g., 10-15 participants).
+Specify that the goal is to check for clarity, flow, and time to completion.*
-3.  ***Data Analysis Plan (Descriptive):** Outline the descriptive statistics (e.g., frequencies, percentages, means, standard deviations) that will be used to summarize participant characteristics and determine prevalence with its 95% CI.*
+3.  ***Descriptive Analysis Plan:** Specifically for the primary objective, outline the descriptive statistics (e.g., frequencies, percentages for categorical data; means, standard deviations for continuous data) that will be used to summarize participant characteristics and calculate the prevalence of the main outcome with its 95% Confidence Interval.*
-4.  ***Dummy Tables:** Create two dummy tables showing how the results for 'Participant Demographics' and 'Prevalence of Key Outcomes' will be presented.*"
+4.  ***Dummy Tables:** Create two dummy tables showing how the results for 'Participant Demographics' and 'Prevalence of the Primary Outcome' will be presented.*

 ### **3.3 & 3.4: Planning the Association Model and for Success**
+The previous step detailed the analysis for our primary objective (the "what").
+This next crucial step focuses on the inferential analysis needed to address our secondary objectives—exploring the associations and potential predictors (the "why").
+We will also outline a plan to ensure the overall credibility of our findings.

-*   **Objective:** To detail the plan for multivariable analysis and list measures to ensure the study's overall success.
+*   **Objective:** To detail the plan for multivariable analysis to meet the secondary objectives and to list measures to ensure the study's overall success.
 *   **AI's Role:** An advanced biostatistician and research methodologist.

 ***Follow-up Prompt:***
+"*Act as an advanced biostatistician and research methodologist.
+The next task is to design the inferential analysis plan to explore the factors associated with our primary outcome.*

+*Here is the necessary context:*
+*   ***Secondary Objectives:** `[Paste your secondary objectives from Section 1.5 here. e.g., To identify factors associated with low digital health literacy.]`*
+*   ***Primary Outcome Variable:** `[Specify how the main outcome will be categorized for this analysis. e.g., Low Digital Health Literacy (Categorical: Yes/No)]`*
+*   ***Potential Predictor Variables:** `[List the key independent variables you collected. e.g., Age, gender, education level, income, duration of diabetes.]`*

-"*Now, let's detail the plan for the association model.*
+*Now, detail the following:*

-1.  ***Inferential Analysis Plan:** Describe the plan to use bivariate analysis (e.g., chi-square, t-tests) followed by multivariable logistic regression to identify factors independently associated with `[e.g., low digital health literacy].*
+1.  ***Inferential Analysis Plan:** Describe the plan to first use bivariate analysis (e.g., chi-square tests for categorical variables, t-tests for continuous variables) to screen predictors.
+Then, detail how multivariable logistic regression will be used to identify factors independently associated with the primary outcome.*
-2.  ***Model Assumptions:** List the key assumptions of logistic regression that must be checked, including multicollinearity (VIF), linearity of the logit, and influential outliers (Cook's Distance).*
+2.  ***Model Assumptions:** List the key assumptions of logistic regression that must be checked, such as the absence of strong multicollinearity (using VIF), the linearity of the logit for continuous variables, and checking for influential outliers.*
-3.  ***Plan for Success:** Based on Section 3.4 of the guide, generate a bulleted list of proactive measures to ensure the success and credibility of this research, including points on a priori power analysis, data quality, and collaboration with a statistician.*"
+3.  ***Plan for Success:** Based on best practices, generate a bulleted list of proactive measures to ensure the credibility of this research.
+This should include points on having an a priori analysis plan, ensuring data quality, transparently reporting methods, and collaborating with a statistician.```*"

 ---